1.196 FAQ-918 What are OpenGL 3D graphs requirements and limitations?

 If your hardware configuration is below the recommended options, you have two choices:

-- Use the Tools: 3D OpenGL Settings menu to open a dialog to customize OpenGL settings
+- Use the Preferences: 3D OpenGL Settings menu to open a dialog to customize OpenGL settings

 - This dialog offers options to turn off certain OpenGL settings such as transparency and anti-aliasing, and this can help avoid problems you may encounter.